mikelawrence/RPi-Hat-Thermocouple/README.md

 PCB is designed in [KiCad](http://kicad-pcb.org) which is a great free EDA toolset and is based on [RPi_Hat_Template](https://github.com/xesscorp/RPi_Hat_Template) by XESS Corp.

 ## Status
 * Rev 1.2 PCB added R7 to prevent the Alert Buzzer from sounding when powered on and until software turned it off.
-It will not be built or tested.
-R7 was added to a Rev 1.1 and it works nicely.
+Since Rev 1.1 works so nicely I see no reason to order Rev 1.2.
+The Rev 1.1 boards I use have been modded to Rev 1.2 level.
   * You can order parts from Mouser using this [shared BOM](http://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=20F70B46A4).
   * You can order the PCB from OSH Park using this [link](https://oshpark.com/shared_projects/T17HOHPK).
 * Rev 1.1 PCB added an Alert Buzzer and has been ordered from OSH Park, assembled, and tested.
-It is fully operational.
-  * You can order parts from Mouser using this [shared BOM](http://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=20F70B46A4).
-  * You can order the PCB from OSH Park using this [link](https://oshpark.com/shared_projects/5Qj2XX7P).
+The Alert Buzzer sounds as soon as the board is powered.
+Rev 1.2 fixes this problem.
 * Rev 1.0 PCB has been ordered from OSH Park, assembled, and tested.
 It is fully operational.
-  * You can order the PCB from OSH Park using this [link](https://oshpark.com/shared_projects/kyDU2zJh).

 ## Board Preview
 <img src="meta/RPi-Hat-Thermocouple-brd.png" style="width:100%">